-- The significance of each direct driver in terms of emissions from deforestation/forest degradation, or potential for removals from the 'plus' activities; - Choices in terms of scope and scale; - Political priorities; - The capacity to tackle the driver (technical capacity, political capital required, and actors needed, all this considering the related indirect drivers);
+- The significance of each direct driver in terms of emissions from deforestation/forest degradation, or potential for removals from the 'plus' activities; - Choices in terms of scope and scale; - Political priorities; - The capacity to tackle the driver (technical capacity, political capital required, and actors needed, all this considering the related indirect drivers); - Expected implementation costs and benefits (including non-carbon benefits); and

-- Expected implementation costs and benefits (including non-carbon benefits); and - Potential environmental and social risks and benefits associated with addressing a given driver.
+Potential environmental and social risks and benefits associated with addressing a given driver.

-More information on the prioritization of drivers can be found in Module 3.
+More information on the prioritization of drivers can be found in the Module on Drivers of Deforestation and Forest Degradation.